 Notes Enter any notes relating to this event.
 You can enter up to two hundred and fifty six characters maximum.
 As a faster alternative, click the diary event in the Calendar grid and enter your notes directly into the day panel.

-Assigned to Selecting this drop-down list enables the event or task to be assigned to a user:

-When the software is first opened, the default user is MANAGER.
+Assigned to Selecting this drop-down list enables the event or task to be assigned to a user: Assigned to: MANAGER MANAGER Sam Smith John Jones When the software is first opened, the default user is MANAGER.
 To add users, you must first have Access Rights switched on in your Company Preferences, then follow the Create a New User procedure.
 Each user can view their own assigned tasks and events.
 Only the MANAGER is able to view all tasks.
 The MANAGER is able to reassign an event / task to another user.
 In the case of a Recurring event / task, the MANAGER can reassign a Recurring series to another user but not a single occurrence of that series.
-For more information about this, please refer to topic Diary - Reassign an Event on page 27.
+For more information about this, please refer to topic Diary - reassign an event on page 27.
 Recurrence To create a recurring event, click Recurrence.
 The Appointment Recurrence window appears.
 Select the various times and check boxes to create your recurring event.
-For detailed information about the Event Recurrence window procedure, please refer to Diary - Manually Create a Recurring Event on page 22.
+For detailed information about the Event Recurrence window procedure, please refer to Diary - manually create a recurring event on page 22.